gidorah/iss-data-analytics-system/services/ingestion/docs/system-solution/ingestion-service-architecture.md

 - Containerized with multi-stage Docker build optimized for monorepo workspace structure.
 - Deployed to Coolify-managed VPS with direct Git-based deployment (no registry required).
-- CI/CD: Staged deployment pipeline with GitHub Actions - staging auto-deploys from main branch, production deploys from release tags.
+- CI/CD: Staged deployment pipeline with GitHub Actions - staging auto-deploys from the `staging` branch, production deploys from the `main` branch.
 - Container: FastAPI with Uvicorn, non-root execution, health checks, and automatic SSL via Let's Encrypt.
 - Environments: staging (continuous integration) and production (controlled releases) with identical containers, environment-based configuration.
-- Release Management: Semantic versioning with tag-based production deployments and rollback capability.
+- Release Management: Code is promoted from `staging` to `main` via pull requests.
+Git tags are used to mark release milestones, not to trigger deployments.
 - Build System: uv package manager with workspace support for shared library dependencies.

 Justifications summary: Single microservice with modular internal components; minimal infra.
 Kafka API explicitly required; use self-hosted Redpanda (Kafka-compatible) on the same VPS to avoid extra cost; Docker-on-VPS keeps ops simple.